evidentlyai/evidently/README.md

 You can create a custom Test Suite from 50+ tests or run a preset (for example, **Data Drift** or **Regression Performance**).
 You can get results as a **JSON**, Python dictionary, exportable HTML, **visual report** inside Jupyter notebook, or as Evidently JSON `snapshot`.

 Tests are best for automated checks.
-You can integrate them as a pipeline step using tools like Airlfow.
+You can integrate them as a pipeline step using tools like Airflow.

 ## 2. Reports: interactive visualizations